eko3alpha/docker-phpqa/README.md

     docker run --rm -u $UID -v $PWD:/app eko3alpha/docker-phpqa --report --ignoredDirs vendor,build,migrations,test

+Here is a breakdown of the docker command

+--rm : Cleans up any unused docker images used to create the image -u $UID : Passes docker your existing user id so the new files will have your ownership -v $PWD : Passes docker the existing working directory for analyzing

 # Alias

 You can also create an alias so you dont have to type that whole command!
 More information can be found here: [Dockerize Commands](http://ctankersley.com/2015/12/23/dockerize-commands/)